a11yphant/a11yphant/documentation.md

 ## Setup

-To setup the project the project follow these steps.
+To setup the project the project follow these steps:

 1. Clone the repository.
 ```bash